 Recovering litigation or administrative costs.
 These are the expenses that you pay to defend your position to the IRS or the courts.
-You may be able to recover reasonable litigation or administrative costs if you are the prevailing party and if:
+You may be able to recover reasonable litigation or administrative costs if all of the following conditions apply.

-- You exhaust all administrative remedies within the IRS, - Your net worth is below a certain limit (see Net worth) requirements, later), - You do not unreasonably delay the proceeding, and - You apply for these costs within 90 days of the date on which the final decision of the IRS as to the determination of the tax, interest, or penalty was mailed to you.
+- You are the prevailing party. - You exhaust all administrative remedies within the IRS. - Your net worth is below a certain limit (see Net worth requirements, later). - You do not unreasonably delay the proceeding. - You apply for these costs within 90 days of the date on which the final decision of the IRS as to the determination of the tax, interest, or penalty was mailed to you.